tristin/akka-sdk/samples/java-valueentity-counter/README.md

 ## Developing

-This project demonstrates the use of Value Entity and View components.
+This project demonstrates the use of Key Value Entity and View components.
 To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and in particular the [Java section](https://docs.kalix.io/java/)